CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/01GettingStarted.md

 ## Getting Started with Lab

-1. In the JumpVM, click on the **Power Apps** portal shortcut of the Microsoft Edge browser that is available on the desktop.
+1. In the JumpVM, click on the **Power Apps Portal** shortcut of the Microsoft Edge browser that is available on the desktop.

     ![](images/gp9.png)